-Ranger talk at Kinchega is a Stage 2 (Years 3-4) school excursion in Kinchega National Park, focusing on HSIE.
-Come and visit a NSW National Parks ranger and learn about their job while sitting in the natural environment - or have a ranger visit you in your own classroom.
+Ranger talk at Kinchega is Stage 2 (Years 3-4) Geography excursion at Kinchega National Park.
+Meet a NSW National Park Ranger and learn about their job while exploring in the natural environment - or have a Ranger visit you in your classroom.

 Read more about Ranger talk at Kinchega

 For program outline, safety and practical information about this excursion, see info for teachers

 |Stage||Stage 2 (Years 3-4)|

 GE2-1.
 Examines features and characteristics of places and environments

 GE2-3.
 Examines differing perceptions about the management of places and environments

 GE2-4.
 Acquires and communicates geographical information using geographical tools for inquiry

 - Subject to staff availability.